5 min read

-Thermo Fisher Scientific Inc. (NYSE:TMO), the world leader in serving science, today announced that it has received the CE mark in the European Union for its diagnostic test to detect nucleic acid from SARS-CoV-2, the virus that causes COVID-19.
+Thermo Fisher Scientific Inc. (NYSE:TMO), the world leader in serving science, announced that it received the CE mark in the European Union for its diagnostic test to detect nucleic acid from SARS-CoV-2, the virus that causes COVID-19.

 Baxter International (3/25 – Press Release)

 CHF Solutions (Nasdaq: CHFS), a medical device company dedicated to changing the lives of patients suffering from fluid overload, announced the use of its Aquadex therapy in the treatment of patients infected with the coronavirus COVID-19.

 In the last week, critically ill patients in New York City and the state of Georgia, who have been infected with COVID-19, have been treated for volume overload using the Aquadex system.
 As a result, CHF Solutions expects increased demand for this ultrafiltration therapy as the rate of affected patients infected with COVID-19 is likely to increase.

 The World Health Organization (WHO) recently released a protocol for treating patients infected with COVID-19, highlighting the need for effective fluid management treatment strategies when caring for the critical patient population because volume overload is very high.

 Bristol-Myers Squibb Co (3/25 – 8K)

 Iqvia Holdings Inc (3/24 – Press Release)